-Addiction is a brain condition that drives compulsive use of a drug or engagement in behavior due to resultant rewarding effects that fuel more use of a substance or adherence to action despite clear harmful consequences.
-It is a chronic condition that affects the neurological functions of the brain, including the reward, incentive, and memory systems.
+So the big question, what is drug addiction?
+The term addiction is defined as a brain condition that drives compulsive drug use or engagement in compulsive behavior due to the rewarding effects that fuel the continued use of a substances or adherence to action despite clear negative consequences.
+The American Psychiatric Association notes that addiction is a chronic condition that affects the neurological functions of the brain, including the reward, incentive, and memory systems.

-Scientific evidence shows that behavioral additions can comprise sex, shopping, video game, gambling, internet, porn, love, tattoo, and food addictions, among others.
+Scientific evidence shows that behavioral addictions can comprise sex, shopping, video game, gambling, internet, porn, love, tattoo, and food addictions, among others.

 Humans usually engage in activities that are rewarding and fulfilling.
 The pleasurable effects resulting from a substance or behavior provide positive reinforcement that drives repeated behavior.
 Substance abuse disorders and behavioral addictions share the same characteristics regarding changes in the neural pathway of the reward system of the brain.

 Research indicates that addictive behaviors portray common neurological and biological traits.
 They involve brain pathways that increase secretion of the ‘good-feeling’ neurotransmitter - dopamine.
 Continuous involvement in addictive behaviors leads to decreased dopaminergic functions.
 As a result, a person has to use more of a substance or engage in conduct several times to receive the same relaxing effects.

 An NCBI study shows that a decrease of the frontal cortex and the ventral tegmental area (VTA) due to addiction plays a crucial role in the neurobiological circuitry of the brain that exposes addicts to long-term susceptibility to relapse.
 Advances in molecular biology shows that behavioral addictions modify the frontal cortex so that the brain focusses on cues related to a particular substance or activity.